 However, loan originators can continue to receive compensation based on the loan amount via mortgage points.

 For example, originators may collect one percent of the loan amount, or $2,000 for a $200,000 loan, in upfront closing costs.
+They just can’t adjust their commission based on the interest rate associated with the loan.

 The final rules are effective April 1, 2011.